 A few nights later I had made a big dinner for friends, and then, as often happens, just didn’t get around to making dessert.
 I had bought a ton of raspberries though, since nothing says “I love you even though I didn’t bake” like a big bowl of raspberries.
 And then out came the blueberry sauce.
 Gorgeous, right?

 Now that the sauce is gone, unless Sean and Fabio are going to wander into my apartment, it’s up to me to figure out how to recreate it.
 Here’s my shot, and I think they would be proud.
 A little whipped cream or creme fraiche would not hurt.

 There will probably be leftover sauce which would be great served with cheese, pound cake, or drizzled over pancakes or a french toast casserole.

-2. Heap the berries in a serving bowl and serve with the sauce on the side.
+- Heap the raspberries in a serving bowl and serve with the sauce on the side.

 The nutrition values are provided as an estimate.
 It is not intended as a substitute for the advice of a qualified healthcare professional.